Funding/Can you apply?

 If you decide you would like to make an application the process is as follows:

-2. We will reply, either with an application form (and a unique application reference number), with further questions, or with an explanation as to why we think an application may not be successful.
+2. If we do not send you an application form we will reply, either with further questions, or with an explanation as to why we think an application may not be successful.

-5. Your application will be carefully assessed by the Board of Trustees, on a termly basis.
+5. Your application will be carefully assessed by our Grants and Projects Committee and verified by the Board of Trustees, on a termly basis.

-6. You will normally be advised of the outcome within 48 hours of the meeting.
+6. You will normally be advised of the outcome within a few days of the meeting.

 For successful applicants:

-3. At the end of each project which Westhill has supported, we require that applicants complete and return a standard Grant Impact Form.
+4. At the end of each project which Westhill has supported, we require applicants to complete and return a Grant Impact Form which will be provided.